Iconoclast Meaning :

 In later days , it was linked to those individuals who challenged cherished beliefs or established institutions on the grounds that they are wrong and should be discarded.

-In today’s world, an iconoclast is a person who does something that others say can’t be done.
+In today’s world, an iconoclast is a person who does something that others think can’t be done.

 What makes a person an iconoclast ?